 In February 2015, our Board approved severance and change in control agreements (the "CIC Agreements") for each of our executive officers, the specific terms of which are discussed below.
-Each of the CIC Agreements expires by its terms on the third anniversary of the effective date of such agreement.
+Other than for Mr. Jacot's CIC Agreement, each of the CIC Agreements expires by its terms on the third anniversary of the effective date of such agreement.

-Pursuant to the CIC Agreements, if we terminate an executive's employment with us for a reason other than cause (as defined in the CIC Agreements) or the executive's death or disability (as defined in the CIC Agreements) at any time other than during the twelve-month period immediately following a change of control (as defined in the CIC Agreements), then such executive will receive the following severance benefits from the Company: (i) severance in the form of base salary continuation for a period of six months (three months for Ms. Pitlik); (ii) reimbursement for premiums paid for coverage pursuant to the Consolidated Omnibus Budget Reconciliation Act of 1985, as amended, or COBRA, for the executive and the executive's eligible dependents for up to six months (three months for Ms. Pitlik); and (iii) a pro-rated portion of the termination year bonus based on the percentage of the year that executive was employed by the Company in the year of termination.
+Pursuant to the CIC Agreements, if we terminate an executive's employment with us for a reason other than cause (as defined in the CIC Agreements) or the executive's death or disability (as defined in the CIC Agreements) at any time other than during the twelve-month period immediately following a change of control (as defined in the CIC Agreements), then such executive will receive the following severance benefits from the Company: (i) severance in the form of base salary continuation for a period of six months (three months for Ms. Pitlik and nine months for Mr. Jacot); (ii) reimbursement for premiums paid for coverage pursuant to the Consolidated Omnibus Budget Reconciliation Act of 1985, as amended, or COBRA, for the executive and the executive's eligible dependents for up to six months (three months for Ms. Pitlik and nine months for Mr. Jacot); (iii) a pro-rated portion of the termination year bonus based on the percentage of the year that executive was employed by the Company in the year of termination and; and (iv) for Mr. Jacot, vesting shall accelerate as to those outstanding equity awards that would vest in the twelve months following the date of termination under normal vesting during that period as if Mr. Jacot were employed for all of that twelve month period.
+In addition, if Mr. Jacot resigns from employment with us for good reason (as defined in his CIC Agreement) other than during the twelve-month period immediately following a change of control, Mr. Jacot will receive the same severance benefits from the Company that Mr. Jacot would have received if he were terminated without cause.

-If during the twelve-month period immediately following a change of control (as defined in the CIC Agreements), (x) we terminate an executive's employment with us for a reason other than cause (as defined in the CIC Agreements) or the executive's death or disability (as defined in the CIC Agreements), or (y) an executive resigns from such employment for good reason (as defined in the CIC Agreements), then, in lieu of the above described severance benefits, such executive shall receive the following severance benefits from the Company: (i) severance in the form of base salary continuation for a period of twelve months (three months for Ms. Pitlik); (ii) reimbursement for premiums paid for coverage pursuant to COBRA, for the executive and the executive's eligible dependents for up to twelve months (three months for Ms. Pitlik); (iii) vesting shall accelerate as to 100% of all of the executive's outstanding equity awards; and (iv) a pro-rated portion of the termination year bonus based on the percentage of the year that executive was employed by the Company in the year of termination.
+If during the twelve-month period immediately following a change of control (as defined in the CIC Agreements), (x) we terminate an executive's employment with us for a reason other than cause (as defined in the CIC Agreements) or the executive's death or disability (as defined in the CIC Agreements), or (y) an executive resigns from such employment for good reason (as defined in the CIC Agreements), then, in lieu of the above described severance benefits, such executive shall receive the following severance benefits from the Company: (i) severance in the form of base salary continuation for a period of twelve months (three months for Ms. Pitlik); (ii) reimbursement for premiums paid for coverage pursuant to COBRA, for the executive and the executive's eligible dependents for up to twelve months (three months for Ms. Pitlik); (iii) vesting shall accelerate as to 100% of all of the executive's outstanding equity awards; and (iv) a pro-rated portion of the termination year bonus based on the percentage of the year that executive was employed by the Company in the year of terminated due to Mr. Jacot's death or disability, then Jr. Jacot shall receive the following severance benefits: (i) vesting shall accelerate as to those outstanding equity awards that would vest in the twelve months following the date of termination under normal vesting during that period as if Mr. Jacot were employed for all of that twelve month period and (ii) a pro-rated portion of the termination.